mvlabs/MvlabsSnappy/README.md

 MvlabsSnappy
 =========

-MvlabsSnappy is a ZF2 module that allow easy to thumbnail, snapshot or PDF generation from a url or a html page using Snappy PHP (5.3+) wrapper for the [wkhtmltopdf][wkhtmltopdf] conversion utility.
+MvlabsSnappy is a ZF2/ZF3 module that allow easy to thumbnail, snapshot or PDF generation from a url or a html page using Snappy PHP (5.3+) wrapper for the [wkhtmltopdf][wkhtmltopdf] conversion utility.

 Installation
 ------------
 #### With composer

-1. Add to your `composer.json`:

-    ```json
-    "require": {
-        "mvlabs/mvlabs-snappy": "dev-master"
-    }
-    ```

-2. Now tell composer to download MvlabsSnappy by running the command:

-    ```bash
-    $ php composer.phar update
+    php composer.phar require mvlabs/mvlabs-snappy
-    ```

-#### Or just clone the repos:

-    # Install snappy library
-    git clone https://github.com/KnpLabs/snappy.git vendor/snappy

-    # Install ZF2 Module
-    git clone https://github.com/mvlabs/MvlabsSnappy.git vendor/mvlabs/mvlabs-snappy

 #### Post installation